 Your base layer should be close fitting, comfortable and able to wick excess moisture away from your skin.

-A heavier weight base layer, particularly Merino wool, will offer more insulation than a considerably lightweight version, something with a high neck and ventilation zip will stop draughts but allow you to ventilate should you require.
+For Winter: A heavier weight base layer, particularly Merino wool, will offer more insulation than a considerably lightweight version, something with a high neck and ventilation zip will stop draughts but allow you to ventilate should you require.

 For Summer: Lighter weight base layers are particularly key during the summer months due to the warmer (not necessarily warm!) temperatures.
 They'll keep you feeling dry and comfortable for longer.